aosept/LeNet5/README.md

 so i did not implement Lenet with learnable bias, just has a fixed value 0.5.
 So the result of leaning is very bad, there no different between feature map, and at last layers there are no change according the input data.
 I was so confused about my code, after many times code review, paper review, and code rewrite, the network can learn well with 2 cases.

-It not good yet, with a flash in my brain, i realised, it needs bias to make the feature maps became different, so I rewrite the code related with bias, every feature map has a independent trainable bias, every thing became normal, the speed of learning is implement, the result is great, until now I understand the important of bias and how does it works.
+It not good yet, with a flash in my brain, i realised, it needs bias to make the feature maps became different, so I rewrite the code related with bias, every feature map has a independent trainable bias, every thing became normal, the speed of learning is increased, the result is great, until now I understand the important of bias and how does it works.